 How to access and use your EAP

 - Check your plan documents: Review your benefits booklet, HR portal, or open enrollment materials.
-EAP services are often administered by a third party (like Lyra, ComPsych, or Magellan) and have a dedicated phone number and website.
+EAP services are often run by a third party (like Lyra, ComPsych, or Magellan) and have a dedicated phone number and website.

 - Use it for more than just counseling: Call the same number to schedule a legal consultation, ask for child care referrals, or speak with a financial counselor.
 Each issue is handled separately and anonymously.